pa2si/portfolio-projects/README.md

-v 0.1.30
+v 0.1.30 + test-branch

 new:

-- added node.js to about stack icons
+- staggeredAnimation for stack in about and project
+- navbar margin adaption
+- UdemyCourses Button

   what's done: